aspnetzero/documents/docs/en/Adding-New-Metronic-Theme-Angular.md

 * Go to  **src-> app -> shared -> layout** folder
   * Go to **themes** folder.
-    * Create folder named `themeX`.
-And Go to **themeX** folder.
+    * Create a folder named `themeX` and go to **themeX** folder.
       * Create components named  `themeX-brand` and `themeX-layout`
       * Copy their body from default theme components (from `default-brand` and `default-layout`) and change needed changes.
-      * Create `ThemeXThemeAssetContributor` and copy its content from `DefaultThemeAssetContributor` .This class returns additional assets so change needed changes for your new themeX.
+      * Create `ThemeXThemeAssetContributor` and copy its content from `DefaultThemeAssetContributor` .This class returns additional assets so make needed changes for your new themeX.
   * Go to **theme-selection** folder.
 Open `theme-selection-panel.component.html` and add themeX to list.
 * Go to **src-> app -> shared -> helper**  and open `DynamicResourceHelpers.ts`.
 Add `ThemeXThemeAssetContributor` to `getAdditionalThemeAssets` function